parmsam/tab-saver/README.md

 # TabTracker

-A chrome extension to track browser tabs.
+A Chrome extension to track browser tabs.
 Allows users to save links to browser local storage and copy saved links.
+Keyboard shortcut to open the extension is CTRL + SHIFT + F.

+Extension currently under review for Chrome Web Store.

 <img src="images/ext-screenshot.png" width="250"/>